Edditoria/markdown-plus-plus/README.md

 From v1.1, a build script is provided for your convenience.
 For details, please read the document: [build-workflow.md](docs/build-workflow.md)

+## Options :new:

+In v2.1.0, the build script adds supports of extra stuff besides Markdown:

+- **"extraHighlight":** Will highlight HEX value.
+It is not a Markdown syntax but eye candy.
+- **"transparentBg":** In original theme, each text has background of a specific color. `"transparentBg": true` will take out the background color.
+Good for customized theme.

+You can change their value in json files.
+Then run the build script to produce the XML file you need.

+As usual, you need npm to run the build script.
+Feel free to contact me if you need help.

 ## Contribution

 *tl;tr* For pull request, please do check **Allow edits from maintainers**, and merge from **your new branch** into **my master branch**; Or, propose a file change in Github directly; Or, hit me a message via issue page or my social contacts.